 • The online holistic rating trainings are available in LMS until the end of the TELPAS assessment window.
-However, raters should complete their training requirements by the first day of the TELPAS testing window.
+However, raters should complete their training requirements before the first day of the TELPAS testing window.

-- The trainings are specific to grade clusters, and raters should complete the holistic rating training in the grade cluster that corresponds to the grade levels of the students they will rate. - Raters who are assigned multiple clusters within grades 2-12 for special holistic administrations are required to complete the trainings and separate practice activities in the cluster in which they have the most EB students.
-They should also review the separate practice activities in the other clusters to ensure their readiness to apply the PLD rubrics appropriately. - Raters who are assigned multiple clusters including kindergarten through grade 1 are required to complete the trainings and separate practice activities for kindergarten through grade 1 and for at least one other cluster within grades 2-12.
+- The trainings are specific to grade clusters, and raters must be assigned the holistic rating training in the grade cluster that corresponds to the grade levels of the students they will rate. - Raters who are assigned multiple clusters within grades 2-12 for special holistic administrations are required to complete the trainings and separate practice activities in the cluster in which they have the most EB students.
+They should also review the separate practice activities in the other clusters to ensure their readiness to apply the PLD rubrics appropriately. - Raters who are assigned multiple clusters including kindergarten and grade 1 are required to complete the trainings and separate practice activities for kindergarten and grade 1 and for at least one other cluster within grades 2-12.
 Raters with more than one additional cluster within grades 2-12 should complete the training and practice activities for the cluster in which they have the most EB students.
 Raters should also review the separate practice activities in the other clusters to ensure their readiness to apply the PLD rubrics appropriately. - New raters are required to complete the online holistic rating trainings and separate practice activities for the grade cluster they are assigned.
 These online trainings may be completed independently or in a group.
-New raters must successfully complete the assigned online trainings and separate practice activities before they access rater calibration activities. - Returning raters are encouraged to take the online holistic rating trainings each year that correspond to the grade levels of the students they will rate.
-However, they are not required to complete the trainings unless otherwise directed by the campus coordinator. - Optional trainings and practice are available in LMS for educators who are required to assemble and verify special holistic administrations of TELPAS grades 2-12 writing. - A certificate of completion for the online holistic rating trainings is available to print in LMS upon completion of the trainings and practice activities. - Raters will be awarded professional development hours upon completion of the online trainings and practice activities. - o Five hours are awarded for the kindergarten through grade 1 training. - o Three hours are awarded for the grades 2-12 training. - o One hour is awarded for the optional assembling and verifying trainings.
+New raters must successfully complete the assigned online trainings and separate practice activities before they access rater calibration activities. - Returning raters should take the online holistic rating trainings each year that correspond to the grade levels of the students they will rate. - Optional trainings and practice are available in LMS for educators who are required to assemble and verify special holistic administrations of TELPAS grades 2-12 writing. - After completing a calibration set, a rater's summary page will indicate a Pass or Fail and how many responses were correct out of the total number.
+Only raters who have passed the calibration will receive a certificate of completion in LMS. - Raters will be awarded professional development hours upon completion of the online trainings and practice activities. - Five hours are awarded for the kindergarten through grade 1 training. - Three hours are awarded for the grades 2-12 training. - One hour is awarded for the optional assembling and verifying trainings.